mark-jay/processing-core-presentation/PITCHME.md

 In a single transaction

- - validates business logic - user not deactivated/channel enabled
+ - validates business logic - user not deactivated/channel enabled/etc
  - generates transaction number
  - validates limits(will be explained later)
  - calculatesTariffs(will be explained later)